kcbimonte/Concourse-Pipeline-SDK/README.md

 ```

 When trying to re-create this example with the Concourse SDK however, we run into a Validation error.
 Certain fields
-within the Concourse Schema rely on
+within the Concourse Schema, such as the Job name above, rely on
 an [identifier schema](https://concourse-ci.org/config-basics.html#schema.identifier) that is currently treated as a
 warning when using the set-pipeline commands.
 When using the Concourse SDK however, this turns into a full-blown error.